usaid-cs/yesterday-i-learned/random.md

 1. On [Minimaxing/maximining](http://people.maths.ox.ac.uk/griffit4/Math_Alive/3/game_theory3.pdf): "Rule of thumb: If you know your opponent is playing a mixed strategy and will continue to play it, you should use a strategy that maximizes your expected payoff (i.e. maximin)."
 1. [Gerontology](https://en.m.wikipedia.org/wiki/Aging-associated_diseases) is the study of ageing.
 Biological, psychological, social, environmental impacts of ageing.
 1. [Keep a blog](https://routley.io/tech/2017/11/23/logbook.html), says this man.
-1. On Facebook's "upload a clear photo of you" CAPTCHA: ["I used to think richard stallman was just a paranoid lunatic...
-Well, the more time goes by, the more i think he was just 100% right,"](https://news.ycombinator.com/item?id=15810680) said bsaul.
-[Just use one of the faces created by the AI](https://petapixel.com/2017/11/07/ai-creates-photo-realistic-faces-people-dont-exist/), said someone else.
 1. Hong Kong is the world's largest city-state (non-sovereign).
 Washington DC is also a non-sovereign city-state.
 Monaco is a sovereign city-state.
 1. Singapore refines petroleum oils.
 23% of its exports are refined oils and products.
 1. One occupation that the computer surely replaced was the [computer](https://en.wikipedia.org/wiki/Human_computer).